 Demarcation, between IPARD and NPRD will be provided through different criteria for recipients of support.
-IPARD programme will mainly support viable agricultural holding and private recipients (farmers, SMEs from agro-food sectors etc.), while other national measures are mainly addressed to help smaller agricultural holdings to increase their production and has focus on diversification of agricultural and non-agricultural economy, excluding the support to tourism which is foreseen under the IPARD II Programme.
+IPARD programme will mainly support viable agricultural holding and private recipients (farmers, SMEs from agro-food sectors etc.), while other national measures are mainly addressed to help smaller agricultural holdings to increase their production and has focus on diversification of agricultural and non-agricultural economy.
 Households above the IPARD II limits, in measure 8.2.will be eligible only for investment in manure management or for on-farm investment in energy production from renewable sources.
 Large companies are not considered for support neither from the national budget nor from the IPARD II Programme.